-According to the Mayo Clinic, for most adults, one small boil is not usually cause for concern and can often be treated at home (Mayo).
-However, if any of the following apply to you, see your doctor as soon as possible:
+One small boil isn’t usually a cause for concern.
+You can often treat it at home.
+However, if you have a boil and any of the following apply to you, see your doctor as soon as possible:

-- you have a weakened immune system or were recently hospitalized
+- You have a weakened immune system or you were recently hospitalized.

-- your skin abscess is located on your face or spine.
-If left untreated, the abscess may spread to your brain or spinal cord
+- Your skin abscess is on your face or spine.
+(If left untreated, the abscess may spread to your brain or spinal cord.)

-- the abscess is large, hasn’t healed within two weeks, and is accompanied by fevers
+- The abscess is large, hasn’t healed within two weeks, and you also have a fever.

-- the abscess is growing more painful and/or is throbbing
+- The abscess is becoming more painful or is throbbing.

-- the skin around the abscess is swollen and/or extremely red
+- Your skin around the abscess is swollen or extremely red.

 In some cases, an abscess may cause serious complications.
 These may include:

-- the spread of the infection (sometimes to the brain or spinal cord)
+- the spread of the infection, potentially to the brain or spinal cord

 - the development of new abscesses

-Home treatment is usually enough to treat a skin abscess.
-Applying heat to the abscess can help the abscess shrink and drain.
+You can usually treat a skin abscess at home.
+Applying heat to the abscess can help it shrink and drain.
 The most useful way of applying heat is to put a warm compress on the abscess.
 You can make a warm compress by running warm water on a face towel and folding it before placing it on the abscess.

-If the abscess is stubborn and doesn’t heal using home methods, see your doctor.
-He or she may want to drain it.
-To drain the abscess, the doctor will apply numbing medications and will then cut the abscess open to allow the fluid to come out.
-After the abscess drains, the doctor will pack the wound with surgical material.
+See your doctor if the abscess is stubborn and doesn’t heal using home methods.
+They may want to drain it.
+To drain the abscess, your doctor will apply numbing medications and will then cut the abscess open to allow the fluid to come out.
+After the abscess drains, your doctor will pack the wound with surgical material.
 This helps it to heal and prevents the abscess from reoccurring.

-After the procedure is over, the doctor will likely prescribe antibiotics in order to prevent the wound from becoming infected.
+After the procedure is over, your doctor will likely prescribe antibiotics to prevent the wound from becoming infected.

 You may not always be able to prevent a skin abscess.
 However, there are ways to minimize your chance of acquiring the staph infection that commonly leads to an abscess.
 To minimize your risk of a staph infection:

-- Clean all cuts and scrapes, even small ones, with soap and water.
-Then, apply an over-the-counter antibacterial ointment.
+- Clean all cuts and scrapes, even small ones, with soap and water and apply an over-the-counter antibacterial ointment.